Apple AirPods 3 are rumoured to be a mighty exciting pair of iPhone headphones.

 It really depends on what kind of proposition the earbuds end up as.
 All the rumours we have heard so far do point to Apple aping much of the design and features of the AirPods Pro... so AirPods Pro Lite would make sense.

 But if Apple does add health-tracking skills it might well sell them as a pair for more active lifestyles, while the Pros are kept as the gold standard for audio quality.
-In that case, sticking with the standard AirPods moniker would be the logical way to go.
+In that case, sticking with the standard AirPods moniker would surely be the safest and probably more logical way to go.